Wildflower planting with children.

-In this fun, super-easy tutorial learn how to plant an environmentally friendly wildflower meadow in a wheelbarrow or container.
-It takes up very little space in even the smallest wildlife garden.
+In this fun, easy container gardening tutorial you will learn how to plant a wildflower meadow in an old wheelbarrow or other container.
+It takes up very little space in even the smallest garden and is a perfect gardening project for children.

 You will need: